ioam/topographica/doc/User_Manual/plotting.rst

-Additionally, the data for plotting can also be calculated in any other way (ignoring FeatureMaps and PatternPresenter altogether), as long as it results in a Matrix added to the appropriate sheet\_views dictionary and specified in the template.
-For instance, the `measure\_cog`_ command used in Center of Gravity plots simply looks at each ConnectionField individually, computes its center of gravity, and builds a Matrix out of that (rather than presenting any input patterns).
+Additionally, the data for plotting can also be calculated in any other way (ignoring FeatureMaps and PatternPresenter altogether), as long as it results in a Image added to the appropriate sheet\_views dictionary and specified in the template.
+For instance, the `measure\_cog`_ command used in Center of Gravity plots simply looks at each ConnectionField individually, computes its center of gravity, and builds a Image out of that (rather than presenting any input patterns).

 .. _LISSOM tutorial: ../Tutorials/lissom_oo_or.html